Dropout in Training Neural Networks: Flatness of Solution and Noise Structure: Inverse variance-flatness relation

 Similar to SGD, the effect of dropout can be equivalent to imposing a specific noise on the gradient.
 A random noise, such as isotropic noise, can help the training escape local minima, but can not robustly improve generalization \citep{an1996effects,zhu2018anisotropic}.
 The noise induced by the dropout should have certain properties that can lead the training to good minima.

-In this section, we show that the noise induced by the dropout satisfies the variance principle, that is, the noise variance is larger along the sharper direction of the loss landscape at a minimum.
+In this section, we show that the noise induced by the dropout satisfies the inverse variance-flatness relation, that is, the noise variance is larger along the sharper direction of the loss landscape at a minimum.
 The landscape-dependent structure helps the training escape sharp minima.
-We utilize three methods to examine the variance principle for dropout, as summarized in Table \ref{tab:cifar10}.